julicam10/Tavel-App-UI/README.md

 # travel_app

-This is a Travel UI :sunny: from Marcus Ng (on Youtube) I followed the video and did some changes
+This is a Travel UI in Flutter :sunny: from Marcus Ng (on Youtube) I followed the video and did some changes

 https://github.com/MarcusNg/flutter_travel_ui_starter